Trade Dynamics with Heterogeneous Fluctuations: Empirical Evidence and Analysis

-According to Figure 9, the changes in the CNY exchange rate and provincial export competitiveness are divided by the year that the “8.11 Exchange Rate Reform” was implemented (end of 2015): Prior to the implementation of the exchange rate reform policy (2008–2015), the CNY exchange rate showed an overall appreciation trend\footnote{Following the outbreak of the U.S. subprime mortgage crisis in 2007 and the global financial crisis in 2008, China's 10 year government bond yield remained above 3$\%$ for most of the period, while the U.S. 10 year government bond yield stayed below 3$\%$ for the majority of the time.
+According to Figure 12, the changes in the CNY exchange rate and provincial export competitiveness are divided by the year that the “8.11 Exchange Rate Reform” was implemented (end of 2015): Prior to the implementation of the exchange rate reform policy (2008–2015), the CNY exchange rate showed an overall appreciation trend\footnote{Following the outbreak of the U.S. subprime mortgage crisis in 2007 and the global financial crisis in 2008, China's 10 year government bond yield remained above 3$\%$ for most of the period, while the U.S. 10 year government bond yield stayed below 3$\%$ for the majority of the time.
 Consequently, a positive interest rate differential between China and the U.S. persisted throughout most of this period.
 From July 2008 to June 2010, China proactively narrowed the fluctuation range of the CNY exchange rate, maintaining the central parity rate within a tight band of 6.8 to 6.84.
 On June 19, 2010, China resumed exchange rate reform to enhance CNY flexibility.
 By the end of 2013, the CNY had gradually appreciated to around 6.1, representing a cumulative increase of 27.6$\%$ compared to the end of 2006.
 Foreign exchange reserves reached 3.8213 trillion dollars, increased by 2.58 times compared to the end of 2006.
 Except for the impact of the European sovereign debt crisis in 2012, all other years saw a “double surplus” in the balance of payments, with foreign exchange reserve assets continuing to increase substantially.}, with weak short term fluctuations and a strong long term growth trend.
 At this time, the variance in export competitiveness among provinces was significant, with a relatively dispersed distribution and the export competitiveness of most provinces remained at a low level.
-Following the policy implementation (2016–2021), the CNY exchange rate exhibited overall volatility compared to the previous period (see Figure 5), with pronounced short term fluctuations and a weak long term depreciation trend.
-During this phase, provincial export competitiveness showed a tendency to converge toward a higher level, with the distribution curve gradually concentrating at higher competitiveness levels (see Figure 6), indicating an overall improvement in export competitiveness.
-Therefore, this paper argues that linear appreciation or depreciation trends in the CNY exchange rate are not conducive to enhancing provincial export competitiveness.
-Only when the CNY exchange rate exhibits small range fluctuations overall does it facilitate improvements in provincial export competitiveness\footnote{Referring to the benchmark regression Table 2, when the short term fluctuation of the CNY exchange rate is less than 0.2 RMB, it helps enhance export competitiveness.}.
-The exchange rate reform policy (the 8.11 reform) achieves this by regulating the flexibility of the CNY exchange rate, expanding the market space for exchange rate fluctuations, avoiding long term linear trends, smoothing out extreme volatility, and enabling a “soft landing” under external shocks.
-This keeps the exchange rate in a state of stable long term fluctuation and thus indirectly enhances provincial export competitiveness.